 In addition to the variant annotations, you can also view the closest V,D, and J gene matches for each of your sequences.
 Biologics also calculates percentage identity of your sequence relative to the closest gene (Heavy V Gene Identity below), and the percentage of the complete gene that the target sequence matches (Heavy V Gene Coverage).

-As shown in the image below, filtering and sorting on these gene match statistics can aid in investigating the characteristics of your sequence data set.
+As shown in the image above, filtering and sorting on these gene match statistics can aid in investigating the characteristics of your sequence data set.
 There is more detailed information about filtering here.